Formaticy/lms_homework_backend/README.md

 # LMS "Homework" backend

-Here will be backend for LMS codename "Homework".
+Here will be backend on django for LMS codename "Homework".